How I Structure RubyGems

-I’m not consistent in the way I structure my RubyGems, and I want to be so that I know what I need to provide, and so that people who use my code know what to expect.
+I haven’t been consistent in how I structure my RubyGems, and I want to be.
+Consistency means I know what to provide, and people who use my code know what to expect.

 File structure

-A basic project structure for a gem should look like this:
+A basic project layout should look like this:

 your-rubygem/